-Fifteen of the last 30 credit hours must be completed at NMJC.
+Fifteen credit hours must be completed at NMJC.
 All courses, other than General Education requirements, must be completed with a "C" or better.
 Students must maintain a cumulative grade point average of at least 2.0.

 Courtney Puryear 575.492.4714